hed-standard/hed-documentation/quick-guide.md

 <img src="images/image-20191218122321698.png" alt="image-20191218122321698" style="zoom:50%;" />

-Fields listed in the select box are extracted from the *EEG.event* fields, ignoring other EEG structure fields (*.latency, .epoch, and .urevent). *Primary field* is the field used to specify the type of the event; the other fields are subfields used to specify conditions or subcategories within the event.
+Fields listed in the select box are extracted from the *EEG.event* fields, ignoring other EEG structure fields (*.latency*, *.epoch*, and *.urevent*). *Primary field* is the field used to specify the type of the event; the other fields are subfields used to specify conditions or subcategories within the event.
 In most EEGLAB dataset structures, *EEG.event.type* is the primary field and the first field we want to tag.
 Select "*type*" in the select box and click **Tag** which will open up *CTAGGER*:

 ![CTAGGER](images/CTAGGER.png)